-Tentative Agreement and the successor MOU are now subject to Housing Commission Board and Housing Authority approval.
-Details of the proposed MOU are summarized below:
+The approval of the Tentative Agreement and the successor MOU are now subject to Housing Commission Board and Housing Authority approval.
+Details of the proposed Tentative Agreement for the MOU are summarized below:

-The Tentative Agreement contains the following essential changes to the MOU from the MOU that is expiring on June 30, 2016:
+The Tentative Agreement contains the following essential changes to the MOU from the MOU that expired on June 30, 2022:

-- 1. A three-year MOU; - 2.
-Cost of Living Adjustments (COLA) of 3 percent in each of the three years (Article 50); and - 3.
-Increased Health Care Flex Benefits (Article 25) of: - a. \$75 per month for Employee Only; - b. \$150 per month for Employee Plus One; and - c. \$300 per month for Employee Plus Family.
+- 1. A two-year MOU; - 2.
+Cost of Living Adjustments (COLA) of 5 percent in Fiscal Year (FY) 2023 and 4 percent in FY 2024 (Article 50); - 3.
+Increased Health Care Flex Benefits (Article 25) of 3 percent in each year of the agreement; - 4.
+A two-year remote work pilot program (Article 18); and - 5.
+Two additional holidays, Juneteenth and a floating holiday